yuchenw/Flood-Index/README.md

 * We rovide our R scripts (`FI_sensitivity.R` and `FI_climate.R`) to demonstrate the use of these functions to calculate flood indices.

-### Result and example datasets
+### Result datasets

-As was mentioned above, we provide some of our results and example dataset on the Google Drive.
+As was mentioned above, we provide our result datasets on the Google Drive.

 * SimDaily: https://drive.google.com/open?id=0Bz2-pWCMig8fTEJtSlNIZG44M3M